Shabrang (album): Background

-Music and lyrics
+Style

-Compared to her previous trip hop releases, Shabrang witnesses Sevdaliza gracefully moving through different musical styles, from art pop to trip hop as well as some moments of alternative R&B in between.
-Within this mixture lies a delicately soft milieu nature.
+Compared to her previous trip hop releases, Shabrang witnesses Sevdaliza moving through different musical styles, from art pop to trip hop, as well as alternative R&B.

 Release

 On 7 March 2019, Sevdaliza released "Darkest Hour", which at its time of release, was believed to be a standalone single.

 On 30 January 2020, Sevdaliza released the protest song "Oh My God".

 On 10 March, Sevdaliza announced the release of single "Lamp Lady".
 It was released 18 March.

 On 23 May, Sevdaliza announced the release of single "Joanna".
 A day before its release, Sevdaliza took to her Instagram stories to express her love towards the song, saying, "I wrote the song in 2018 and it's grown to be one of my favorite compositions.
 "Joanna" was released 27 May, alongside an accompanying music video, directed by Marlou Fernanda & Sevdaliza.

 Sevdaliza announced Shabrang on 30 July.
 In a statement about the album, Sevdaliza said:

-The song "Rhode" was made available to listen early the same day as the album's announcement, exclusively on the streaming platform Apple Music or if the album was pre-ordered on Apple Music.
+The song "Rhode" was made available to listen early the same day as the album's announcement, exclusively on the streaming platform Apple Music or if the album was pre-ordered on iTunes.

 On 19 August, Sevdaliza released the single "Habibi", and announced an upcoming accompanying music video for the single.
 The music video was released 26 August and is directed by the "creative directing duo", sevda+ana, which consists of Sevdaliza and Russian filmmaker Anastasia Konovalova.
 The duo also plan to direct visuals separate from Sevdaliza's work.

 Audio and music publication MusicNGear listed Shabrang as one of the best albums from 2020, stating that "the songs have a poetic and parable-esque quality to them - creating a chilling and alluring soundscape."